 Essentially, diversity in the hospitality industry means not just recognizing differences but valuing them and understanding how these differences may impact the individual experience.
 Both employees and customers come with a unique background, set of experiences and cultural history.
 Recognizing this will help foster better teamwork so that employees can effectively communicate and collaborate.
 It will also lead to better job satisfaction, which reduces turnover and creates loyal and productive workers.
 At the same time, customers will be able to enjoy inclusive services that speak to their individual wants and needs.

 While cultural diversity comes with a long list of benefits, there are also some challenges to take into consideration.
 You may find that employees from different cultures are more reluctant to speak up and make their voices heard.
 In addition.
-Prejudices and stereotypes can also make it difficult to successfully integrate teams and personal communication can be complicated and lead to misunderstandings.
+Prejudices, stereotypes and different forms of discrimination can also make it difficult to successfully integrate teams and personal communication can be complicated and lead to misunderstandings.
 Cultural awareness can help address some of these challenges and avoid making bad decisions that can have significant consequences.

 Creating an Organizational Culture